The Titanic World Premiere Party

 Our Role in the Evening

-Our band was lucky enough to have been hired for several Hollywood parties, so we understood our role.
+Our band was lucky enough to have performed at several Hollywood parties, so we understood our role.
 We were there to provide the entertainment, not to mingle or talk to the guests.
 This was a private after party tied to the Titanic premiere, and the evening was centered on the movie, the cast, and the invited guests.
-We kept a professional appearance, played our sets, and we got a nice perk, dinner.
-We were there for the atmosphere of the night, and there is a mindset in knowing how to do that well.
+We kept a professional appearance, played our sets, and we also got a nice perk, dinner.
+We were there just for the atmosphere of the night, and we knew how to do that well.

 The Titanic Replica on Stage

-At the time, I remember hearing that this Titanic model had cost around a million dollars to build.
-Whether the replica on stage was that exact production model, I cannot say for certain today.
-What I can say is that it looked like to could cost that much and also made a great first impression.
-It was unusual enough in its placement on the stage that it became one of the first things I remember years later.
-I also remember we had taking a few photographs of it, along with a few pictures of the stage.
+At the time, I remember hearing that this particular Titanic model had cost a million dollars to build.
+Whether the replica on stage was that exact production model, I cannot say for certain.
+What I can say is that it looked like it could have cost that much, but it also made a great first impression.
+It was unusual enough in its placement on stage that it became one of the first things I remember years later.
+I also remember we had taken a few photographs of it, along with a few pictures of the stage.
 When I find those pictures I will add them here.

 Sharing the Stage with Gaelic Storm

-One of the more interesting things about looking back now is realizing how different the emotional value of the event became over time.
+Another interesting thing about this evening is realizing how different the emotional connection of the event became over time.
 On that night, Titanic was of course a major release with a lot of attention around it, but it was still just another big budget movie opening in Los Angeles.

 At that time Los Angeles was non-stop, full of productions, premieres, and celebrations tied to the entertainment business.
 People might assume that everyone at the party knew they were part of something historic.
 But that’s not how it really was back then, you were just happy to be working, getting paid, and looking to schedule your next gig.

-That perspective matters because it says something true about how Los Angeles and the entertainment business used to be.
+That perspective was true about how Los Angeles and the entertainment business used to be.
 Films were constantly being promoted before their release.
 There was always the anticipation, the promotion, and the hopefully eventual release.
 Some projects become landmarks.
-Others never make it or fade quickly.
+Others never even make it or they fade quickly.

 On December 14, 1997, none of us could have known which category Titanic would fall into, no matter how large the production had been.
 It was only later, after the film became a worldwide success and entered the pop culture on a massive scale, that the full significance of that night became clear.